greyhatlinux/MyJourneyPlanner/README.md

 appropriate or stated technology.

 ## Data Structures Used : Double Linked List
-The Data Structure to hold data of diffrent stations should be in the for of Double Linked List.
+The Data Structure to hold data of diffrent stations should be in the form of Double Linked List.

 ## Algorithm Used : Dijkstra Algorithm
 To Compute shortest distance between the two user entered stations, Dijkstra Algorithm should be employed.